Behaviour-Analytics/moodle-block_behaviour/README.md

 unchanged while the manual clusters are more transparent and represent the changes the user has made.
 Both sets of clusters are updated with new data as it is available.

+Integrating with the Learning Object Relation Discovery (LORD) block:
+First, the LORD plugin must be installed in Moodle.
+Then, there is an administrator option to allow the integration.
+With the administrator option enabled, an extra link will appear in the block to configure the integration.
+There are 2 settings available from within the block.
+The first causes Behaviour Analytics to use the latest graph made in the LORD plugin.
+The second switches between using the system generated graph and the user manipulated graph.
+If there is no LORD graph to use, the graph made with Behaviour Analytics will be used instead.

+When using the LORD generated graph, it is possible to manipulate the nodes using the "Configure resource nodes" feature.
+The graph will appear slightly different, as it will have grouping nodes and their associated links.
+If a LORD graph is manipulated within Behaviour Analytics, it will cease to be a LORD graph.
+This means that LORD integration must be switched off to use the newly manipulated graph.
+Such a graph will have all the nodes in the correct positions, but the links will appear differently, as there will no longer be links between nodes.

 Importing and exporting data:
 Adminstrators will see export and import forms in the block which are used to